Last updated on : 30 Nov, 2025

-Several factors can contribute to breast rash causes.
-The following table provides a detailed breakdown of the most common causes, along with their key symptoms:
+Several factors can lead to a rash developing below the breast.
+Below are some of the most common causes, along with their key symptoms:

 A rash under the breast can be an uncomfortable and distressing condition, presenting with various symptoms that may impact daily life.
 It’s crucial to be aware of these signs to ensure prompt diagnosis and effective treatment.